 Boca de Tomatlan is a favorite for the locals and expats who live in the area.
+See the busy per activity video at the end of this plage.
 Departing from old-town Puerto Vallarta you catch the orange and white bus at the corner of Basillo Badillo and Constitucion.
 The buses are marked, Mismaloya and Boca de Tomatlan, you can’t miss them.
 The bus fare in 2017 is 8 pesos per person one-way.

 Sit on the opposite side of the bus from the bus driver for the best views.
 You will experience a bumpy, yet exquisite ride, to the town of Boca de Tomatlan.
 Don’t be alarmed if most of the passengers get off the bus at the Mismaloya stop, it’s safe to continue on.
 Boca de Tomatlan is the last stop so it’s difficult to get lost.
 The trip is approximately 30 minutes from old town Puerto Vallarta.

 You’ll need a hat, sunscreen, water bottle, towel, and pesos if you’re planning on lounging at one of the beachfront restaurants.
 If not, you’ll need a large beach umbrella, something to sit on and a picnic basket and your camera.